 Muscle weakness results from progressive degeneration of motor neurons in different parts of the central nervous system, where upper and lower neurons selectively die.
 The cause of damage to the neurons is unknown, but several theories have been proposed, including glutamate toxicity, protein misfolding and oxidative stress.

-Market potential for ALS
+Prevalence for ALS

 The CDC (Centers for Disease Control and Prevention) estimates that there are approximately 16,000 prevalent cases of ALS in the United States and that approximately 5,000 new cases are diagnosed each year.
 The number of total cases for the largest five markets in the EU (Germany, France, Italy, Spain and the United Kingdom) is estimated to be slightly higher and for the broader European geography the estimate is approximately 40,000 prevalent cases.
 Hence, the conservatively estimated market for the United States and Europe is approximately 50,000 cases.
 In addition, Japan is a large market for ALS and is estimated to be between 8,000 and 14,000 cases.